 As spicy as mind-blowing instant chemistry sounds, for many of us, long-term partnerships start as slow burners…an initial compatibility which builds over time into a strong, steady and fulfilling bond.

 I feel that focusing on finding ‘The One’ sets us up for somewhat unrealistic expectations of a blissful and instantaneous union based on artificial portrayals.
 It also perpetuates the belief that a female cannot be whole by herself and needs to find her ‘missing piece’ to be content when in fact women are complete, whole and amazing beings already!

-I do, however, believe in soul mates/soul connections which are deeply intense relationships in which two people feel inexplicably linked.
-In fact, I believe that my husband is one of my soul mates.
-Despite this, I think that soul mates can just as easily come in the form of family members or friends.
+I do, however, believe in soul mates/soul connections which are deeply intense relationships in which two people feel inexplicably linked and I’ve been lucky to feel this connection with a handful of people during my lifetime.
+I personally believe that soul mates can just as easily come in the form of family members or friends.

 I put this eternally unanswered question this out to Shakti Bloom readers and here’s what they had to say:

 Many swear by their week weigh-ins but chances are, your scales are causing you more stress than you think.
 Find out how to ditch the scales today!